 Where Rib Cartilage Comes From

-There are a couple different options to choose from when it comes to grafting rib cartilage.
-It is possible to use the patient’s own rib cartilage, but this can often leave an undesirable scar.
+There are a couple of different options to choose from when it comes to grafting rib cartilage.
+It is possible to use the patient’s rib cartilage, but this can often leave an undesirable scar.
 It also can be somewhat painful to the patient after the surgery.
 It is also possible to use rib cartilage from a cartilage bank.
 To accomplish this, surgeons will use grafts of cartilage that was salvaged from healthy donors.
-Many wonder if it is safe to use grafted cartilage.
-Before the cartilage is even accepted into the donor bank, it is screened thoroughly for any type of systemic disease, excess radiation, or any other issues that may be problematic.
+Many wonders if it is safe to use grafted cartilage.
+Before the cartilage is even accepted into the donor bank, it is screened thoroughly for any systemic disease, excess radiation, or any other issues that may be problematic.
 Since the cartilage undergoes such a rigorous screening process, it is safe to use for rhinoplasty revision surgery.

 To schedule a rhinoplasty revision surgery, contact the staff at Dr. Marin’s San Diego office.
 They will be happy to schedule a consultation at your earliest convenience.